 – What are the mechanisms that need to be implemented in order to accommodate the various services and micro-services that will extend the reach of the cable network?

+– What are the architectures for cyber physical system (CPS) that are connected to integrated broadband cable networks ?

-– What are the technologies necessary for the provisioning multimedia interactive services, including primary cable services, third party services (e.g., over the top service), multi-screen service, cloud computing services, big data services and AI services?
+– What are the technologies necessary for the provisioning multimedia interactive services, including primary cable services, third party services (e.g., over the top service), multi-screen service, cloud computing services, big data services, AI services, metaverse services and digital transformation services based on CPS ?

 – What application configuration methods in every TV viewing device should be appropriate for these services and micro-services?